TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 11/Leviticus 11.6.md

 ---

-And the hare, because she cheweth the cud but parteth not the hoof, she is unclean unto you.
+The hare, because she chews the cud but doesn't part the hoof, she is unclean to you.